Helen Czerski

-Helen Czerski (born 1 November 1978) is a British physicist, oceanographer, writer, broadcaster, and television presenter.
-She is the Professor of the Environment and Society in the department of mechanical engineering at University College London.
-She was previously at the Institute for Sound and Vibration Research at the University of Southampton.
+Helen Czerski (born 1 November 1978) is a British science writer and broadcaster.
+She has presented numerous television and radio programmes since 2012, mainly for the BBC, and has written three books and regular columns.

+She is Professor of the Environment and Society in the department of mechanical engineering at University College London.
+She was previously at the Institute of Sound and Vibration Research at the University of Southampton.
+Her published research is in the field of oceanography.

 Early life and education

 Czerski was brought up in Altrincham, Greater Manchester, and educated at Altrincham Grammar School for Girls.
-She graduated from the University of Cambridge where she was a student at Churchill College, Cambridge, with degrees Master of Arts and Master of Science in Natural Sciences (Physics) and a PhD in experimental explosives physics, particularly Research Department Explosive (RDX).
+She graduated from the University of Cambridge where she was a student at Churchill College, with Master of Arts and Master of Science degrees in Natural Sciences (Physics) and a PhD in experimental explosives physics, particularly Research Department Explosive (RDX).